typhooneye/materials/Archive.md

 Materials
 =========

 I am an undergraduate majoring **ASTRONOMY**.
-Here are some metarials that I collected to help with my research or studying.
+Here are some materials that I collected to help with my research or studying.
 Hope them also helpful to you.

 ## 1. Writing
 ### 1.1 General